 In the history of the world to start a digital agency.
 I’m not just saying that because I help agency owners

 best time in the history of the world

 ever, ever, ever, ever

 I’ll tell you why?
 Cause everything’s shut down.
 People can’t travel people.
 Can’t, you know, there are entire businesses that used to depend on going to conferences or meeting with their prospects in order to sell them that they can’t do that anymore.

 If you understand digital marketing and you can connect those people virtually.
 You’re behind the doctors and the nurses.
 Those are the most important people right during this pandemic, but you’re right.
 You’re the first line for the economy because you can connect business owners, right?

 You can connect.
 The restaurants with people, right.
 And keep the restaurants relevant for posting their recipes and making it, you know, them popular.
-And so when we get back to us, some sort of normal that you can go the best time to start agencies is in a downmarket.
-When I started in 99, this was in the dot bomb.
+And so when we get back to us, some sort of normal that you can go the best time to start agencies is in a down market.
+When I started in 99, this was in the dot-bomb.

 Error, right.
 When all the dot coms, we’re getting stupid valuations, then a crashed nine 11 was another really good one where we took a giant leap. ’08.
 I’ve seen when I’ve interviewed tons of people and you’ve been helped.
 People sell their agency.
-Lot of times they’ve started in ’08 because the bigger companies are struggling because they they’re so fat and they’re, they have such a huge overhead.
+A lot of times they’ve started in ’08 because the bigger companies are struggling because they’re so fat and they’re, they have such a huge overhead.